appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

  <VideoEmbed host="youtube" videoId="hqkI0h7DQ-s" title="Using a Query" caption="Using a Query"/>

-1. Navigate to the Explorer tab and click Queries/JS and select `<DATASOURCE_NAME> Query`.
-For example, users query where users is datasource name.
+1. Navigate to the Explorer tab and click `Queries/JS` and select `<DATASOURCE_NAME> Query`.
+For example, users query where `users` is a datasource name.
 2. Rename the query to `getAllUsers`.
 Alternatively, you can use an existing Query.
 3. In the query, you can write your SQL statement to fetch the data from the database as shown below:
 ```sql